HashCash-Consultants/rs-hcnet-xdr-test/README.md

 # hcnet-xdr

-Library and CLI containing types and functionality for working with hcnet XDR.
+Library and CLI containing types and functionality for working with Stellar XDR.

 Types are generated from XDR definitions hosted at [hcnet/hcnet-xdr]